Category: 1970s Cold Cases

 Babies Are Only Witnesses

-Juanita’s 18-month-old daughter, Odetta, was found sitting by her mother’s head in the pool of blood.
+Juanita’s 18-month-old daughter, Odetta, was sitting by her mother’s head in the pool of blood.
 Her 5-month-old daughter, Tamu, was awake in a crib nearby.

 Newspaper reports said there were no signs of a struggle in the apartment, but blood was splattered all around the bedroom “reflecting the intensity of the assailant wielding the [sharp] instrument.”